edweenie123/3D-Chess/README.md

 * Game evaluation bar

 ## Built With
-The move logic, checkmate+stalemate detection and AI were all programmed in C++ and was compiled to [WebAssembly](https://webassembly.org/) using [Emscripten](https://emscripten.org/docs/introducing_emscripten/about_emscripten.html) so that it could be run on the browser.
+The move logic, checkmate+stalemate detection and AI were all programmed in C++ and were compiled to [WebAssembly](https://webassembly.org/) using [Emscripten](https://emscripten.org/docs/introducing_emscripten/about_emscripten.html) so that it could be run on the browser.
 The visual interface of the game was made using vanilla JavaScript, HTML and CSS.

 ## Chess AI
-Our chess AI was made from scratch and consists of the minimax algorithm with alpha-beta pruning for optimization.
+Our chess AI was made from scratch and uses the minimax algorithm with alpha-beta pruning for optimization.

 ## Installation
-To run the game locally
+To install and run the game locally:

 1. Clone the repository
 	``` sh
 	git clone https://github.com/edweenie123/3D-Chess.git
 	```
-2. Serve index.html on port 8080 by running the following command in the project root directory:
+2. Serve index.html on port 8080 by running the following command in the project root directory
 	``` sh
 	sh serve.sh
 	```